Moments of Higher Logarithmic Derivatives and Exceptional Zeros in Cyclotomic Fields: Moments of higher derivatives

 $\;$ $ $ \\

 To obtain an unconditional version of the above theorem, we need to take a closer look at estimating the $\mathfrak{Z}_{\chi}(r,x)$ term.
 We have

-We now write down several results to essentially estimate (\ref{zerosum2}).
+We now state several results used to estimate (\ref{zerosum2}).
 We will also prove several lemmas that depend on the behavior and estimates of zeros of $L(s, \chi)$ in the critical strip.
-To begin with, we will use the following two well-known results,due to Gronwall, Titchmarsh, Siegel etc.; see \cite{dave}, \S14, 16 and 21. \\
+To begin with, we will use the following two well-known results, due to Gronwall, Titchmarsh, Siegel etc.; see \cite{dave}, \S14, 16 and 21. \\